 Looking for delicious experiences and unforgettable wine-country adventures?
 Just head in any direction.
 The Inn is poised between Lake Okanagan, the very hikable Kettle Valley Railway trails, fruit orchards, vineyards, and a wealth of award-winning wineries.
-And—in just a few weeks—guests can also stay put and let us enchant them at our hyper-local restaurant and bar helmed by famed Canadian chef Ned Bell.
+And guests can also stay put and let us enchant them at our hyper-local restaurant and bar helmed by famed Canadian chef Ned Bell.

 From produce to proteins, the Restaurant will deliver an unrivaled “Naramatian” experience.
 Our menus are built around the best local growers and artisans in the Valley, and our wine selections showcase a breadth of award-winning British Columbian wines.
 And the views?
 Get outta here.

 Naramata Inn feels worlds away from the hustle and bustle of city life.
 But it’s actually only 15 minutes from our “big sister” city of Penticton—and a scenic drive from Vancouver, Calgary, or Edmonton.
 So queue up your favourite playlist and let’s get going.

 Know Before You Go